microsoft/CopilotHackathon/exercisefiles/dotnet/README.md

 - **/tellmeajoke**:

-    * Make a call to the joke api and return a random joke using axios
+    * Make a call to the joke api and return a random joke

 - **/moviesbydirector**:

     * Receive by querystring a parameter called director
-    * Make a call to the movie api  and return a list of movies of that director using axios
+    * Make a call to the movie api and return a list of movies of that director
     * Return the full list of movies

 > **_NOTE:_** This will require to browse to https://www.omdbapi.com/apikey.aspx and request a FREE API Key